-- 2. Click the Step Editor icon () to open the Step Editor.
+- In the TruClient sidebar, click the Step Editor icon () for the step to change.

+The Step Editor opens.

-- 3. Click (expand) Object.
+- 2. Click (expand) Object.

-- 4. Click Replace.
+- 3. Click Replace.

-- 5. Select the new object.
+- 4. Select the new object.

-- 6. Replay the macro.
+- 5. Replay the macro.

 Configuring Settings

 You can configure browser settings and interactive settings in the TruClient General Settings.